tegonhq/tegon/README.md

 ![Screenshot 2024-04-18 at 3 27 52 PM](https://github.com/tegonhq/tegon/assets/17528887/dd7b8a18-d58c-4200-88cc-8faf7b1e06ad)

 <p align="center">
-    <em> Tegon is AI-First Issue Tracking platform for engineering and product teams
+    <em> Tegon is AI-First Issue Tracking tool for engineering teams
 </em>
 </p>

-[Tegon](https://tegon.ai) is an open-source product management tool that simplifies issue tracking for product and engineering teams.
-It is designed to be simple to use and super functional, addressing the complexities and slow nature of current project management tools.
+[Tegon](https://tegon.ai) is an open-source issue tracking tool for engineering teams.
+It is designed to be simple to use and super functional, addressing the complexities and slow nature of existing tools.

 Existing tools like Jira, Asana etc often act as a blocker in engineers' productivity by adding more processes and manual tasks, and they do not help engineers in resolving the bug faster or get full context about a specific tasks.
 Tegon is using AI and integrations smartly to automate task creation and updation and help engineers in task prioritisation and better bug resolution